naveeysingh/team-vue/README.md

    Then, navigate to `http://localhost:8000` in your web browser.

-## Customization

-Feel free to modify the code and styles to suit your needs.
-You can integrate this app with a backend for persistent storage or enhance it with additional features as needed.

 ## Dependencies

 - [Vue.js 3](https://vuejs.org/) - The app uses Vue.js 3 via CDN.